 It was just too hot in Okinawa.
 Once we stepped out, we would be soaked in perspiration.
 Another reason for frequent washing was the hiking and sea activities that meant wet and soiled clothes.
 So, it’s best to get an apartment with a washing machine.
-Most airbnb units come with washer/dryer and kitchenette at very reasonable price.
+Most Airbnb units come with washer/dryer and kitchenette at a very reasonable price.

 15. Travel light by reducing these items in your baggage